 V. ESSAYS IN EDITED VOLUMES

-“The Silence on the Land: Ancient Israel versus Modern Palestine in Academic Theology at the Time of the German Empire.”
-In The Religious and the Secular: The Kaiserreich transnational revisited.
+“The Silence on the Land: Ancient Israel versus Modern Palestine in Scientific Theology.”
+In Negotiating the Secular and the Religious in the German Empire: Transnational Approaches, 56–97.
 Edited by Rebekka Habermas.
 New York: Berghahn Books, 2019.

 “Thou Shalt Not Kill, Unless…: The Decalogue in a Kaiserreich at War.”
-In The Mobilization of Biblical Scholarship.
-Edited by Nathan MacDonald and Andrew Mein.
-Library of Hebrew Bible/Old Testament Studies.
+In The Mobilization of Biblical Scholarship, 111–34.
+Edited by Andrew Mein, Nathan MacDonald, and Matthew Collins.
+T&T Clark Library of Biblical Studies.
 London: Bloomsbury, 2019.

 Entitled Kaiser, Christ, and Canaan: The Religion of Israel in Protestant Germany, 1871–1918